Skip to main content

 Assignment types

 The Turnitin assignment types are only applicable if you use Turnitin via the Turnitin website or an LTI 1.3 integration.
-There are currently two different Turnitin assignment types available depending on your license.
+There are currently two different Turnitin assignment types available, depending on your license.

 • Handwritten Assignments - a Paper to Digital add-on assignment.
 View our Handwritten Assignment guidance to learn more.